Visitor's firearms licence

 Leaving New Zealand with firearms

-Before you leave home, apply for a New Zealand export permit on the Ministry of Foreign Affairs and Trade website.
+Before you leave home, you need to apply for a New Zealand export permit on the Ministry of Foreign Affairs and Trade website.

-Remember to arrange to import any firearms back into your country of origin before you leave on your trip.
+Similarly, tourists that have purchased a non-restricted firearm may be exempt.
+Remember to arrange to import any firearms back into your country of origin before you leave New Zealand.

 Restricted offensive weapons other than firearms